The Unconformity: 2020 and 2021 event

 Due to the COVID-19 pandemic the 2020 event was postponed until 2021.
 The 2021 event was cancelled the day it was due to start as that day Tasmanias' southern region of 11 LGAs, went into a 3-day lockdown at 6pm.
 It was triggered when a man with the Delta variant escaped from hotel quarantine and was moving about in the community, before police located him the next day.

+2023 event

+The 2023 festival took place on the 19-22 October.
+As with previous festivals, it included site-specific art and performances that engaged with Queenstown's distinctive landscape and mining history.

+2025 event

+The event is set to take place between 16-19 October 2025.

 2020s

 In 2022 the regional director in Queenstown is artist Helena Demczuk.

+Artistic director and chief executive Travis Tiddy stepped down from their position in 2024 after 15 years working with the Queenstown Heritage and Art Festival and Unconformity.